 The Lone Star sat atop my childhood home in Houston.
-It spanned twelve feet, was rumored to be made of gold, and visible from space - the latter being why I wrote NASA about becoming an astronaut.
+It spanned eighteen feet, was rumored to be made of gold, and visible from space.
+I grew up raising horses.
 Those days were about hay-bale forts, Star Wars, and Moon Lake, a self named astral landscape owing to perturbations from gas pipelines that marked the southern boundary of our property.
-My mom’s stories had me always living some version of Texas lore.
+My mother immersed me in a storied childhood, always living some version of Texas lore.
 Hers were the sparks of curiosity that set the cosmos ablaze with surprise.

 I attended Texas A&M University where a passion for science eventually led to deeper explorations into meaning, and a degree in Philosophy.
 Philosophy requires a sensitive engagement with the world; a presence of mind that is tuned to the varieties of experience.
 Its ongoing presence, resolute in its love of wisdom, has a way of altering one’s DNA.
 The experience fully funded my sense of wonder.

-I am a freelance and editorial photographer based in Houston.
-For information on booking or assignments, please email email@example.com.
+I live in Texas.
+For information on booking assignments, please email email@example.com.